kwokwilliam/questionqueue/README.md

 **Queue**

+The main design decision here is that we would like to obfuscate the contents of the queue to regular students.
+In the future, we can explore non-obfuscation in order to provide a more collaborative queue environment, but for a minimum viable product we will create a basic system where students don't know who else is in line.

-`queue`: This is the model that is returned when a client (student) requests information about the queue.
+`queue`: (FOR STUDENTS) This is the model that is returned when a client (student) requests information about the queue.
 ```
 {
   "queue": [